1995parham-learning/1995parham-learning.github.io/content/Finance/Trading.md

 ## Market Orders

 Market Orders are the most straightforward order type, allowing traders to buy or sell a cryptocurrency at the **current market price**.
 By executing instantly when placed, Market Orders are great tools for traders looking to seize the moment.

+> [!warning]
+> However, by prioritizing speed over price, the actual price of execution for a Market Order may differ from the displayed market price, especially in highly volatile markets.